luca-bassoricci/gitlab/doc/user/application_security/index.md

 [Dependency Scanning compared to Container Scanning](dependency_scanning/index.md#dependency-scanning-compared-to-container-scanning).

 Additionally, dependencies in operational container images can be analyzed for vulnerabilities on a regular schedule or cadence.
-For more details, see [Cluster Image Scanning](../clusters/agent/vulnerabilities.md).
+For more details, see [Operational Container Scanning](../../user/clusters/agent/vulnerabilities.md).

 ### Infrastructure analysis